Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Filtration & Water Flow

 Heavy filtration is non-negotiable.
-Auratus tanks are typically overstocked to manage aggression, which means more waste and higher bioload.
+Auratus tanks are overstocked to manage aggression, which means more waste and higher bioload.
 A quality canister filter rated for at least twice your tank volume is ideal.
 Adding a powerhead for supplemental water movement helps keep the water oxygenated and replicates the moderate currents found in their natural habitat.

 Lighting

 Standard aquarium LED lighting works fine for Auratus.
-They don’t have any special lighting requirements, though moderate lighting that promotes some algae growth on rocks is beneficial — it gives them something to graze on between feedings.
-Keep the photoperiod to 8–10 hours daily.
+They don’t have any special lighting requirements, though moderate lighting that promotes some algae growth on rocks is beneficial.
+It gives them something to graze on between feedings.
+Keep the photoperiod to 8.
+10 hours daily.

 Plants & Decorations

 The more rockwork you provide, the better your Auratus will do.
 Create a complex, multi-layered aquascape with stacked rocks forming caves, tunnels, and passages.
-Line-of-sight breaks are absolutely critical — they prevent the dominant male from having a clear view of the entire tank, which reduces overall aggression.
+Line-of-sight breaks are absolutely critical.
+They prevent the dominant male from having a clear view of the entire tank, which reduces overall aggression.

 Hardy plants like Anubias and Java Fern can survive in an Auratus tank if attached to rocks or wood, but don’t expect a planted masterpiece.
 Auratus will dig and rearrange, and most rooted plants won’t last long.
 Focus your energy on the rockwork instead.